 PART B: Assessment

 Н -

-M -
+М -

-SEVERITY/NATURE L Soils and sands do not preserve fossils; so far there are no records from the Vryheid Fm of plant or animal fossils in this region so it is very unlikely that fossils occur on the site.
-The impact would be negligible
+L Soils and dolerite do not preserve fossils; so far there are no

+records from the Jurassic dolerite of plant or animal fossils in

+SEVERITY/NATURE this region so it is very unlikely that fossils occur on the site.
+The

+impact would be negligible

 L+ -

 M+ -

 H+ -

 L -

 DURATION M -

 Н Where manifest, the impact will be permanent.

-PART B: Assessment

-SPATIAL SCALE L Since the only possible fossils within the area would be fossil plant fragments or invertebrates in the shales, the spatial scale will be localised within the site boundary.
+L Since the only possible fossils within the area would be

+fragmentary fossils in the shales, the spatial scale will be

+SPATIAL SCALE localised within the site boundary.

 M -

 Н -

 Н -

-M -
+М -

-PROBABILITY L It is extremely unlikely that any fossils would be found in the loose soils and sands that cover the area or in the underlying Volksrust Fm shales that will be excavated for foundations.
-Nonetheless, a Fossil Chance Find Protocol should be added to the eventual EMPr.
+PROBABILITY L It is extremely unlikely that any fossils would be found in the

+loose soils and sands that cover the area or in the Jurassic

+dolerite that will be excavated.
+Nonetheless, a Fossil Chance Find

+Protocol should be added to the eventual EMPr.

 Based on the nature of the project, surface activities may impact upon the fossil heritage if preserved in the development footprint.
-The geological structures suggest that the rocks are the right age and type to contain fossils but the fossils are very rare and sparsely and unpredictably distributed.
+The geological structures suggest that the rocks are the wrong type (volcanic) or only rarely contain fossil plants.
 Furthermore, the material to be excavated is soil and this does not preserve fossils.
-Since there is an extremely small chance that fossils may occur below ground in the shales of the Volksrust Formation and may be disturbed a Fossil Chance Find Protocol has been added to this report.
+Since there is an extremely small chance that fossils from the nearby Volksrust Formation may be disturbed a Fossil Chance Find Protocol has been added to this report.
 Taking account of the defined criteria, the potential impact to fossil heritage resources is very low.